GWG (Cyprus) Ltd Pillar III Disclosures and Market Discipline Report for the year ended 31 December 2019

 The Company is further required to report on its capital adequacy on a regular basis and has to maintain at all times a minimum capital adequacy ratio which is set at 8%.
 The capital adequacy ratio expresses the capital base of the Company as a proportion of the total risk weighted assets.
 Management monitors such reporting and has policies and procedures in place to help meet the specific regulatory requirements.
 This is achieved through the preparation on a monthly basis of Company’s Management Accounts to monitor the financial and capital position of the Company.

 It is underlined that in accordance to the Company’s licenses, no additional capital conservation buffer nor systemic risk buffer are applicable as applicable by the Cyprus Macroprudential Authority regulations.
-Moreover, the Company was exempted from applying the institution- specific countercyclical capital buffer following a decision of the CBC to exempt small and medium-sized CIFs from this requirement.
+Moreover, the Company was exempted from applying the institutionspecific countercyclical capital buffer following a decision of the Central Bank of Cyprus to exempt small and medium-sized CIFs from this requirement.

 4.1.1 Capital Base

 Under the Law, CET 1 consists mainly of paid up share capital, share premium, other reserves retained earnings less any proposed dividends and translation differences.
-Within the balance of retained earnings, current year audited profits are included however, losses are included even if un-audited.
+Within the balance of retained earnings, current year audited profits or losses are included.